formlio/forml/docs/application.rst

 This implements the :ref:`data interpretation <application-interpret>` simply using the available :func:`layout.get_decoder <forml.io.layout.get_decoder>` and :func:`layout.get_encoder
 <forml.io.layout.get_encoder>` codecs and for the :ref:`model selection <application-select>`
-it introduces a concept of plugable :class:`application.Selector <forml.application.Selector>` strategies.
+it introduces a concept of pluggable :class:`application.Selector <forml.application.Selector>` strategies.

 .. autoclass:: forml.application.Generic